Gictorbit/photoshopCClinux/README.md

 ./setup.sh
 ```

-You can use `-d` to specify the installation path, and `-c` for the cache directory.
+You can use the `-d` flag to specify the installation path, and the `-c` flag for the cache directory.
 For example:
 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop